Default schema¶

 mirrors your model structure.

-To obtain such an object, we can simply call validatable_input.to_value()
+To obtain such an object, we can simply call validatable_input.to_value().
+This

 will give us a no-frills object that allows us to perform intuitive validation without